T-S-Liang/T-S-Liang/README.md

 ## About Me
 - 🎓 I'm currently a second year Ph.D. student at the Department of Electrical and Electronic Engineering, The University of Hong Kong.
-- 🌱 I’m interested in Computer Vision, Hardware Efficient AI, and Multi-modality Models.
+- 🌱 I’m interested in Computer Vision, Hardware-Efficient AI, and Multimodal Learning.
 - 📮 Reach me by sliang57@connect.hku.hk & tsliang2001@gmail.com

 ## GitHub Stats